spiral/docs/docs/en/framework/config.md

 You will receive this exception `Spiral\Config\Exception\ConfigDeliveredException`: *Unable to patch config `github`, config object has already been delivered.*

+> **Warning**
-It's recommended to set default values and change configs in the `init` method.
-And request a configuration file only in the `boot` method.
+> It's recommended to set default values and change configs in the `init` method.
+And request a configuration file only
+> in the `boot` method.
 The `init` method is called before `boot`.
-This will ensure that when the `boot` method is called, the configs will be in the correct state.
+This will ensure that when the `boot` method is
+> called, the configs will be in the correct state.